satvik314/resume-parser/README.md

-# XScaleUp Resume - Resume to CSV Converter
+# Resume to CSV Converter

 This is a Streamlit application that allows you to convert PDF resumes into a CSV format for easy data analysis and management.
 The app leverages OpenAI's language model to extract relevant information from the resumes and presents it in a structured manner.